microsoft/tilecode/board.md

 The main differences of a sprite compared to a piece are:
 - there can be multiple sprites (overlapped) on a tile
-- TileCode sprites can only move in one of four directions (up, down, left, or right)
+- a TileCode sprite can only move in one of four directions (up, down, left, or right) and at most one tile per turn
+- a TileCode sprite remembers the direction it last moved